parthasarathydNU/Interview-Prep-Materials/System design/Notes/Concepts/Databases/03 Text Searching Capabilities.md

 —————————————————————————————————————————————————-

-So wherever we need search capablities, we either use Elastic Search or Solr.
+So wherever we need search capabilities, we either use Elastic Search or Solr.
 And reiterating, these are not databases, but rather Search engines.

 > **The difference between a search engines and a database is that, whenever we write something in a database, it gives us a `guarantee` that the data would not be lost.**